The Woodlands College Park High School

-The Woodlands College Park High School is a high school in The Woodlands, CDP area of Montgomery County, Texas in the United States.
+The Woodlands College Park High School is a high school in The Woodlands, CDP area of Montgomery County, Texas, in the United States.
 It is operated by the Conroe Independent School District (CISD), and is one of the six main high schools in the district.

 Opened in the fall of 2005, it enrolls students from grades 9 to 12.
-The school operates on a seven period day and in some cases, offers zero and eighth hour periods before and after school, respectively.
-College Park is also home to the Conroe ISD Academy of Science and Technology, a science and technology based magnet program.
+The school operates on a seven-period day and, in some cases, offers zero-and-eighth-hour periods before and after school, respectively.
+College Park is also home to the Conroe ISD Academy of Science and Technology, a science- and technology-based magnet program.

 In addition to sections of The Woodlands, it serves portions of Shenandoah.

 History

-It opened in August 2005, and had a cost of $80 million.
+The school opened in August 2005, and had a cost of $80 million.
 The Academy of Science and Technology, previously housed at Oak Ridge High School, moved to College Park when College Park opened, since Oak Ridge needed more space for its zoned students.
 College Park had grades 9 through 11 in its first year, with grade 12 being established the following year.
-As the school opened, prospective incoming students were given the choice of remaining at The Woodlands High School, or going to College Park.
+As the school opened, prospective incoming students were given the choice of remaining at The Woodlands High School or going to College Park.

 Campus

-The three story school building has 350000 sqft of space.
+The three-story school building has 350000 sqft of space.
 There is a main entrance with four pillars and a clock tower on top and separate gymnasium and auditorium entrances.
 Carissa D. Mire of the Houston Chronicle stated that the clock tower is similar to the one in Back to the Future.

 Academics

-The Woodlands College Park High School has achieved high academic ratings since it opened in 2005, including exemplary ratings from the Texas Education Agency.
-The 2017, U.S. News & World Report listed the high school in the top 100 of all Texas High Schools (including magnet and charter schools) which places it in the top 5% overall.
-Additionally, the 2017 Texas school rankings from the Children at Risk organization rated the school an A+ and a ranking of 23 out of 187 Houston area high schools and 9 out of 141 when excluding dedicated charter and magnet schools.
-An average SAT score of 1657 places College Park among the top high schools in the Houston area.

 For each school year, the Texas Education Agency rates school performance using an A–F grading system based on statistical data.
 For 2018–2019, the school received a score of 92 out of 100, resulting in an A grade.
 The school received a similar score of 90 the previous year.